Do Cats Eat Their Placenta? Vet-Reviewed Facts & FAQs

 Keeping Your Pet Healthy and Safe

-While a cat eating her placenta may be somewhat off-putting, remember that it’s a natural behavior and generally not harmful.
+While a cat eating a placenta may be somewhat off-putting, remember that it’s a natural behavior and generally not harmful.
 However, ensuring your cat’s health and safety should always be your top priority, especially during the vulnerable time of giving birth.

-• First, provide your cat with a comfortable, warm, and quiet place to give birth.
+- First, provide your cat with a comfortable, warm, and quiet place to give birth.
 A nesting box in a low-traffic part of your home is perfect for this.
 Monitor the birthing process closely, but try not to intervene unless there are complications.

-• After your cat gives birth, give them a balanced, high-fat, high-protein kitten food diet, as this will help your cat recover and support lactation.
+- After your cat gives birth, give them a balanced, high-fat, high-protein kitten food diet, as this will help your cat recover and support lactation.
 Consult your vet about the best dietary choices.
 Regular vet check-ups are crucial for the mother cat and her kittens.
 Early detection of any potential health issues can ensure the well-being of your feline family.

-Cats eating their placenta is a natural and generally safe behavior, harking back to their wild ancestry and providing potential nutritional benefits.
+Cats eating their placenta is a natural and generally safe behavior, dating back to their wild ancestry and providing potential nutritional benefits.
 However, not all cats will do this, and it’s not a cause for concern if they choose not to.

 As a pet owner, your primary focus should be on providing a safe and healthy environment for your cat and her kittens before, during, and after birth.
 After all, your four-legged friend relies on you to help ensure her safety and the safety of her adorable new additions.

-Featured Image Credit: Yuttana Joe, Shutterstock
+Featured Image Credit: hemro, Shutterstock